OpenSlides/OpenSlides/README.rst

 ============

 The main deployment method is using Git, Docker and Docker Compose.
-You only need to have these tools installed and no further dependencies.
+You only need to have these tools installed and no further dependencies (m4 may not come preinstalled on your system).
 If you want a simpler setup or are interested in developing, please refer to `development instructions <DEVELOPMENT.rst>`_.